whitneyburton/portfolios/students/1711-front/michael-gatewood/20180420-michael-gatewood-m3.md

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/Mod3_Week1_Microaggressions_update.md)

-(3-4 sentences summarizing your takeaways from _each_ session, including things you're continuing to think about, things you learned, things you're doing differently)
+The way I understood microaggressions from this session is they can be similar to bias - subtle, unconscious thoughts that take form in hurtful actions.
+This session explored sources of microaggressions and how they might present themselves.
+Besides the standard bias in sex, race, religion, and age, this session also explored socioeconomic background and family structure.

 #### GroupThink

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/Rotation_Session_Groupthink.md)

-(3-4 sentences summarizing your takeaways from _each_ session, including things you're continuing to think about, things you learned, things you're doing differently)
+My first Gear-Up session was on an idea known as GroupThink.
+GroupThink is the tendency for members in a given group to gradually drift toward the same beliefs and styles of thinking.
+It can be harmful to your team effectiveness, to your products, and ultimately to the individuals on your team.
+We reviewed what it is,reviewed examples, and discussed ideas on how to mitigate it.

 #### Mindfulness

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/m4_sessions/1803-inning/Mindfulness_In_Practice.md)

-(3-4 sentences summarizing your takeaways from _each_ session, including things you're continuing to think about, things you learned, things you're doing differently)
+This Gear-Up sessiong was a discussion and practical exercise on mindfulness.
+Mindfulness can mean different things to different people.
+To me, it is focusing all of our attention to our body and senses in order to bring us back to the present.
+We discussed different ways to use mindfulness to reduce stress and practiced several stretching techniques.

 ## E: Community Participation

 ### Playing a Part

 I attended Wrap-Ups and community events such as demos and SAV events.
 I was also an active participant in all retros.
+I tried to be helpful to lower mods.
+However, this was a tough module for me and with a slow start out of the gate, I needed to focus most of my energy on learning the material and being promoted to Mod 4.

 ------------------